Gridsum Holding Inc. (GSUM)'s Financial Results Comparing With Open Text Corporation (NASDAQ:OTEX) | New Business Observer

 Profitability

-Table 2 has Gridsum Holding Inc. and Open Text Corporation’s return on assets, return on equity and net margins.
+Table 2 has Gridsum Holding Inc. and Open Text Corporation’s net margins, return on equity and return on assets.

 |Net Margins